getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 a.constructor === Foo; // true
 ```

-The `Foo.prototype` object by default (at declaration time on line 1 of the snippet!) gets a public, non-enumerable (see Chapter 3) property called `.constructor`, and this property is a reference back to the function (`Foo` in this case) where the object is associated with.
-Moreover, we see that objects (like `a`) created by the "constructor" call `new Foo()` *seem* to also have a property on them called `.constructor` which similarly points to the "function which created them".
+The `Foo.prototype` object by default (at declaration time on line 1 of the snippet!) gets a public, non-enumerable (see Chapter 3) property called `.constructor`, and this property is a reference back to the function (`Foo` in this case) that the object is associated with.
+Moreover, we see that object `a` created by the "constructor" call `new Foo()` *seems* to also have a property on it called `.constructor` which similarly points to "the function which created it".

 **Note:** This is not actually true. `a` has no `.constructor` property on it, and though `a.constructor` does in fact resolve to the `Foo` function, "constructor" **does not actually mean** "was constructed by", as it appears.
 We'll explain this strangeness shortly.